llelik/storagegrid-audit-analysis-calc/README.md

 |   2s      |   0.7s    |  0.2s     |

 #### Change Log

+- 2021/06/24
+  - Add details about management and access logs
+  - Add one code (MTME) to the Python script

 - 2020/11/03
   - Add SQL queries to illustrate reports that can be obtained from `showback`-mode CSV